Walter G. Alexander

-Walter Gilbert Alexander I (December 3, 1880 – February 5, 1953) was an American physician and Republican Party politician from New Jersey.
+Walter Gilbert Alexander I (December 3, 1880 – February 5, 1953) was an American physician and Republican politician from New Jersey.
 He was president of the National Medical Association and the first African American to serve in the New Jersey Legislature.

 Early life and career

 Alexander was born in Lynchburg, Virginia, in 1880, the son of former slaves.
 He attended public schools in Lynchburg and entered Lincoln University in Chester County, Pennsylvania in 1895 at the age of 14.
 He graduated in 1899 and then attended the Boston College of Physicians and Surgeons (now Tufts University School of Medicine), receiving his M.D. in 1903.
 After practicing medicine for one year in Kimball, West Virginia, he opened a practice in Orange, where he resided for the rest of his life.

 From 1906 to 1912, Alexander served as vice president of the New Jersey National Medical Association, and in 1907 he organized the North Jersey Medical Society.
 He was an active member of the National Medical Association (NMA), the largest and oldest national organization representing African-American physicians in the United States.
 He assisted in the founding of the Journal of the National Medical Association in 1908.
 Dr. Alexander was a founding member of the Oranges and Maplewood Unit of the NAACP.
 This Unit was the first NAACP established in New Jersey.
 He served as general secretary of the NMA from 1912 to 1924 (and again from 1928 to 1932), as president from 1925 to 1926, and as chairman of the board of trustees from 1942 to 1944.
 He received the NMA's distinguished service award in 1944.